How to Convert From a Traditional IRA to a Roth IRA

 Roth IRA Basics

-You can claim either a partial or no deduction for savings contributions made to a nondeductible traditional IRA.
+You can claim either a partial deduction or no deduction for savings contributions made to a nondeductible traditional IRA.
 The earnings are tax-deferred until they're withdrawn, and the portion representing your nondeductible basis is returned to you tax-free.

 Converting to a Roth